MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concepts-major-version-upgrade.md

 ## Limitations:

-During preview, if in-place major version upgrade pre-check operations fails then it aborts with a detailed error message for all the below limitations.
+During preview, if in-place major version upgrade pre-check operation fail then it aborts with a detailed error message for all the below limitations.

-In-place major version upgrade currently does not support read replicas, so if you have a read replica enabled server, you need to delete the replica before performing the upgrade on the primary server.
+In-place major version upgrade currently doesn't support read replicas, so if you have a read replica enabled server, you need to delete the replica before performing the upgrade on the primary server.
 After the upgrade, you can recreate the replica.

-In-place major version upgrade does not support certain extensions and there are some limitations to upgrading certain extensions.
+In-place major version upgrade doesn't support certain extensions and there are some limitations to upgrading certain extensions.
 The extensions Timescaledb, pgaudit, dblink, and postgres_fdw are unsupported for all PostgreSQL versions during preview.

 Upgrading the PostGIS extension is currently unsupported from PostgreSQL 12, while upgrading the orafce extension is unsupported from PostgreSQL 11.
 All other versions of these extensions are supported for in-place major version upgrade.

 During preview, in-place major version upgrade is currently available in the following regions.

-Servers configured with logical replication slots are not supported.
+Servers configured with logical replication slots aren't supported.

 ## How to Perform in-place major version upgrade: